Montana Geographic Information

 GIS Data | Featured | MSDI | MGIAC | Initiatives | Reports | Calendar | Support

-The Montana State Library is at the center of Geographic Information and Coordination in Montana.
+The Montana State Library (MSL) is at the center of Geographic Information and Coordination in Montana.
 The MSL provides open access to authoritative geospatial data and applications that inform and empower all Montanans.
-The Program meets these mandates through coordination, development, collection, support, distribution, and promotion of Montana Geographic Information and specifically the Montana Spatial Data Infrastructure in Montana and beyond.
+The MSL meets these mandates through coordination, development, policy, collection, support, distribution, and promotion of Montana Geographic Information and specifically the Montana Spatial Data Infrastructure in Montana and beyond.

 Access Montana GIS Data, Maps, and Applications